mitigate-dev/periodic_records/README.md

 If you need your records to be split with time component, then set `start_at` and `end_at` columns to `datetime` type.

-When creating database constraint instead of `DATERANGE` use `TSRANGE`.
+Use `TSRANGE` instead of `DATERANGE` when creating database constraint.

 ## Gapless records